 Rail Transit Sessions Speaker:

-Biography: Shankar Rajaram is the Engineering Manager for Rail Vehicles at Sound Transit.
+Biography: Shankar Rajaram is the Executive Project Director – Vehicles.
+Buildings, Infrastructure, and LRV Division – Design Engineering and Construction Management at Sound Transit.
 In this role, he manages the engineering and commissioning aspects of new light rail vehicle procurements.

 Prior to joining Sound Transit, Shankar played a key role in the development of technical specification for the natural rubber-based elastomeric spring used in the floating slab tracks in the University of Minnesota campus for the Green Line light rail transit.